fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme Colibri WP.
 * Improved: Compatibility with theme Woodmart.
 Fix layout issue when free shipping bar feature from theme is disabled.
+* Fixed: Instant validation for confirmation fields not working as expected.

 = 3.2.6 - 2024-11-14 =